rixinsc/ctf-writeups/umctf2025-quals.md

     return g.db
 ```

-Therefore, we used burp intruder to send 1000 requests to `/claim` once with the user cookie after registration.
+Therefore, we used burp intruder to send 1000 requests to `/claim` once we get the user cookie after registration.
 Alternatively, use this brute force script:
 ```python
 import threading
 import requests